 DEQ initiated rulemaking (OS93) on revisions to the release reporting rules in the December 20, 2015 Louisiana Register.
-Revisions are proposed in the DEQ Reportable Quantities (R.Q.s) to make them more consistent with federal and State Police reporting requirements.
-A public hearing to receive comments on OS93 was held on January 27, 2016.
+Revisions were proposed in the DEQ Reportable Quantities (R.Q.s) to make them more consistent with federal and Louisiana State Police reporting requirements.
+Public hearings to receive comments and other proposed changes on OS93 were held on January 27, 2016, May 25, 2016 and September 28, 2016.
+DEQ decided to make additional revisions to these proposed rules in response to some of the input received at these meetings.
 OS93 is intended to remove many unnecessary RQs in DEQ rules that are different from those in the federal or State Police "right to know" reporting.
+Final adoption of OS 93 was expected in late 2016.